maxotta/kiv-psi-base-docker/README.md

 ## Building images based on this base

 Just use the `FROM <image>` clause to build a new image based on this image.
-If you want, form example, create a new image that adds Python 3 to the container, do it as follows:
+If you want, for example, create a new image that adds the `build-essential` package to the container, do it as follows:

 ```
 FROM ghcr.io/maxotta/kiv-psi-base-docker:latest

-RUN yum -q -y install python3
+RUN apt-get -y install build-essential
 ```

 ## Creating a GNS3 appliance based on this image